 In Proceedings of SIGGRAPH 2008.
 Held in Los Angeles, California, August 2008.

-This paper is available as a 5.4M PDF file.
-The associated video is available as a 29M Quicktime movie (H.264 encoding).
+This paper is available as a 5.9M PDF file or as a 1M PDF file with low-res images.
+The associated Computer Animation Festival video is available as a 9.5M Quicktime movie.